codefellows/seattle-201n19/class-04/README.md

 # HTML Links, JS Functions, and Intro to CSS Layout

+## Feedback

+Positives:
+- I really really appreciate the instructor and the TAs they are knowledgeable and are quick to help.
+The lessons have been well paced and the information is explained in full detail.
+Excited to keep learning.

+- Stressful yet educational, I'm finding that I know more than I think

+- I appreciate how Ray and Ryan explain things and answer questions.
+There is always a pause and a thought, it's nice that lectures don't sound like a script being read at me.
+It makes it way easier to engage and understand.

+- The 'user stories'.
+Having a set of requirements to meet for the assignments definitely takes alot of work out of the planning stage and allows me to focus more on the actual writing of code.

+Room for improvement:
+- Smaller classes, 20 students in one class with two instructors is too many.
+Everyone has a question to their specific situation with only one person to answer each question; it slows down the progress of the class.

+- Better Pacing in 201

+- I would like more critical feedback when I submit a project, I understand I'm a beginner and I promise my feelings won't get hurt.
+Maybe what I submitted was ok for the level I'm at, but maybe add a few tips or what the industry would like to see.

+- Dedicated setup time for those who didn't take 102

 ## Learning Objectives

 As a result of completing Lecture 4 of Code 201, students will: